 Use this search tool to navigate through our various programs and policy pages.

-In 2020, NWAC received a generous donation from Marie Melancon-Ifram.
-In her selflessness, she specified NWAC as one of the beneficiaries of her estate, with the direction that the donation be used to provide bursaries.
-The bursaries named in her late son’s name, Michael Melancon-Koffend, will enable Indigenous women, Two-Spirit, and gender-diverse post-secondary students to pursue their educational goals.
+In 2020, the Native Women's Association of Canada (NWAC) received a generous donation from Marie Melancon-Ifram.
+In her selflessness, she specified NWAC as one of the beneficiaries of her estate, with direction that the donation be used to provide bursaries.
+Bursaries named in her late son’s name, Michael Melancon-Koffend, will enable Indigenous women, Two-Spirit, and gender-diverse post-secondary students to pursue their educational goals.

-The annual Michael Melancon-Koffend Award will go to 13 young Indigenous women, Two-Spirit, or gender-diverse students from each province and territory.
-Each award winner will receive $1,000 to pursue their post-secondary studies.
+The annual Michael Melancon-Koffend Award provides $1,000 for selected Indigenous women, Two-Spirit, or gender-diverse students to pursue their post-secondary studies.

 This year, the Michael Melancon-Koffend Student Award Selection Committee received and reviewed over 140 applications.
 NWAC is pleased to announce 11 awards to the following outstanding women:

-Kirsten Fleury is a 24-year-old Metis woman from St. Francois Xavier, Manitoba.
+Kirsten Fleury is a 24-year-old Métis woman from St. Francois Xavier, Manitoba.
 She is a first-year medical student at the Max Rady College of Medicine at the University of Manitoba.
-During her undergraduate degree with her Bachelor of Science, Kirsten was able to connect with undergraduate research opportunities in the area of Metis Health and Wellness that used Indigenous Research Methodology.
+During her undergraduate degree for her Bachelor of Science, Kirsten was able to connect with undergraduate research opportunities in the area of Métis Health and Wellness, which used Indigenous Research Methodology.
 This experience working with communities in a health research capacity inspired Kirsten to become a doctor to provide culturally safe care to her Indigenous relations.
-She hopes in the future to continuing partnering with Indigenous communities with Health research to aid in the creation of data to hopefully aid in reducing the health disparities that exist between Indigenous and Non-Indigenous Manitobans.
+She hopes in the future to continuing partnering with Indigenous communities for health research to aid in the creation of data to hopefully reduce health disparities that exist between Indigenous and non-Indigenous Manitobans.